What Do You Do As a Pickleball Teaching Professional?

 There are five reasons:

-First, I have a skill set and background that differentiates me from other pickleball instructors and coaches.
-I’m an IPTPA Level 2 Certified Teaching Professional and Rating Specialist with a 4.5 level skills rating.
-I had 50 years of tennis playing and 10 years of tennis coaching experience before picking up the sport of pickleball.
-Plus, I had 35 years experience in the workplace as a business and training consultant helping people learn new skills and improve performance.
+First, I have a very different background from other pickleball instructors and coaches.
+I’m an IPTPA Level 2 Certified Teaching Professional and Rating Specialist with a 4.5 skills rating.
+I’m also a Certified Pro through PPR and a Certified Coach through PCI.
+Plus, I had 50 years of tennis playing and 10 years of tennis teaching experience before picking up the sport of pickleball.
+Finally, I had 35 years experience as a business and training consultant (in my first career) designing and implementing systems to assess, measure, and improve organizational and human performance.

-Fourth, I know how to feed balls consistently and vary the pace to match your skill level or development goal.
+Fourth, I know how to feed balls consistently and vary the pace to match your skill level or development goal (clients call me the “human ball machine”).
 Having a coach that knows how to feed balls is essential for a high-quality learning or drilling experience (a fact many players as well as coaches/instructors take for granted).
-Coach Mark was required to demonstrate ball feeding skills before becoming an IPTPA Certified Teaching Professional and Rating Specialist.
+Coach Mark was required to demonstrate his ball feeding skills before becoming an IPTPA Certified Teaching Professional and Rating Specialist.

-Fifth, my coaching fees are competitive at $40/hour plus tax.
-And, the fee can be shared by up to four players participating in the same session.
+Fifth, my coaching fees are competitive at $40/hour plus tax (not including applicable guest or court access fees at venues where I instruct or train).
+And, this per hour fee can be shared by up to four players participating in the same session.

-Yes, I’m a member of the Bellingham Pickleball Club of Bellingham, Washington.
-As well, I have the good fortune of playing with a very talented group of advanced players (from both sides of the border) at Birch Bay Village in Birch Bay, Washington.
+I’m a member of the Bellingham and Skagit Valley Pickleball Clubs in northwest Washington.
+As well, I have the good fortune of playing with a talented group of players (from both sides of the border) at Birch Bay Village in Birch Bay, Washington during the spring and summer.

 What Pickleball Paddles Do You Recommend?